iyzana/vsync/README.md

 - not sure what happens for people without an [ad blocker](https://github.com/gorhill/uBlock/)
 - queue sorting
 - playlist support
+- kick clients that do not respond to `ready?` events

 ## run on docker